Simha Swapnam: Plot

 Simha Swapnam is a rebel under the veil and uproars against savage bits with capital punishment.
-However, outwardly he is a respectable industrialist Krishnarjun.
-Now he rearwards, his true self is Balaram one accustomed to a jollity life with pregnant wife Annapurna and devoted younger Sivaram.
+However, outwardly, he is a respectable industrialist, Krishnarjun.
+Now he rearwards, his true self is Balaram, one accustomed to a jollity life with his pregnant wife Annapurna and his devoted younger Sivaram.
 The sibling works as a truck driver for a company owned by Raghupati & Rangapati.
-He is being unbeknownst to their actual shadow of honorable-seeming hoodlums which Sivaram senses.
+He is unbeknownst to their actual shadow of honorable-seeming hoodlums, which Sivaram senses.
 Hence, they slaughter him and pin Balaram as the homicide mingling Inspector Bhujangam.
-Plus, they put on fire to his house where Annapurna is reported dead.
-Therein, Balaram freaks on blackguards and getaway by chopping their hands & feet.
-Annapurna has escaped from death and is sheltered by a wise Inspector Veerabhadram who she gives birth to twins Rajesh & Harish.
-Since the Veerabhadram couple is childless Annapurna bestows Harish on them and quits.
+Plus, they set on fire to his house, where Annapurna is reported dead.
+Therein, Balaram freaks on blackguards and gets away by chopping their hands & feet.
+Annapurna has escaped from death and is sheltered by a wise Inspector, Veerabhadram, who she gives birth to twins Rajesh & Harish.
+Annapurna bestows Harish on them since the Veerabhadram couple is childless and quits.

-Rajesh is a professional photographer and jewel burglar who surrogates for a sly smuggler Vaddikasula Varahala Rao.
-He is on a gravy train to recover his mother that is in trauma.
-Once, he is acquainted with Rangapati’s daughter Kavitha and falls for her.
-Harish is a sleuth who seeks to sneak upon criminals and woos for a lady doctor Sunitha.
-As of today, Bhujangam turned into a cracksman Bhayankar eludes cops steals precious diamonds, and is under cover of Rangapati & Rangapati.
-Being aware of it, Balaram moves for his vengeance, Rajesh is decreed by Varahala Rao to swipe the diamonds and Harish walks to catch hold of him.
+Rajesh is a professional photographer and jewel burglar who surrogates for a sly smuggler, Vaddikasula Varahala Rao.
+He is on a gravy train to recover his mother, who is in trauma.
+Once, he is acquainted with Rangapati's daughter Kavitha and falls for her.
+Harish is a sleuth who seeks to sneak upon criminals and woos for a lady doctor, Sunitha.
+As of today, Bhujangam turned into a cracksman Bhayankar eludes cops steals precious diamonds and is under cover of Rangapati & Rangapati.
+Being aware of it, Balaram moves for his vengeance, Varahala Rao decrees Rajesh to swipe the diamonds, and Harish walks to catch hold of him.
 At the crime, Balaram knocks out Bhayankar deleting his veil when Rajesh accomplishes his task, secretly gains his photograph, and flees.
-Harish backs him and a brawl erupts but afterward, they are detected as siblings.
-Besides, Balaram encounters Annapurna and she too discerns him back to normal.
+Harish backs him, and a brawl erupts, but afterward, they are detected as siblings.
+Besides, Balaram encounters Annapurna and recoups her normal with his idolization.
 Knowledging the facts, Rangapati & Raghupati abduct Annapurna for diamonds.
 At last, Balaram, Rajesh & Harish cease them.
 Finally, the movie ends on a happy note with the reunion of the family and Simha Swapnam surrendering before the judiciary.